I am a fan of both Christmas decorations, especially Christmas lights, and Trans Siberian Orchestra (TSO).

 Trans Siberian Orchestra

-I first saw TSO in about 2004.
+I first saw Trans Siberian Orchestra (TSO) in about 2004.
 They have become a Christmas tradition.
 I have seen them about four times during the holidays.
-The band was formed in 1993.
-I first heard of them about 2002.
+The band was formed in 1993 and I first heard of them around 2002.
 They were playing a small venue in downtown San Antonio.
 Now they fill basketball arenas, sometimes for two shows!

 TSO marries classical with rock music.
 They bring a huge show wherever they go.
 They have several guitarists, a violinist, two keyboardists, and numerous vocalists.
 They also bring in members of the local area orchestra.
 They always donate a percentage of the ticket sales to the local Food Bank.